chemprop/chemprop/README.md

 ## Tutorials and Examples

+* [Benchmark scripts](https://github.com/chemprop/chemprop_benchmark) - scripts from our 2023 paper, providing examples of many features using Chemprop v1.6.1
 * [ACS Fall 2023 Workshop](https://github.com/chemprop/chemprop-workshop-acs-fall2023) - presentation, interactive demo, exercises on Google Colab with solution key
 * [Google Colab notebook](https://colab.research.google.com/github/chemprop/chemprop/blob/master/colab_demo.ipynb) - several examples, intended to be run in Google Colab rather than as a Jupyter notebook on your local machine
 * [nanoHUB tool](https://nanohub.org/resources/chempropdemo/) - a notebook of examples similar to the Colab notebook above, doesn't require any installation